Streaming Submodular Maximization under Matroid Constraints: Approximate Local Maximum for Adversarial Streams

 where the first equality holds because $\psi_B$ is a bijection from $B$ to $S_n$ by \cref{lem:mapping}, and the third inequality holds since $\sum_{u_i \in B \cap S_0} \val(u_i) \geq \sum_{u_i \in B \cap S_0} f(u_i : S_0) \geq \sum_{u_i \in B \cap S_0} f(u_i \mid (S_0 \setminus B) \cup (S_0 \cap \{u_{1 - k}, u_{2 - k}, \dotsc, u_{i - 1}\})) = f(S_0 \cap B \mid S_0 \setminus B)$. \end{proof}

 We are now ready to state and prove our main result regarding \cref{alg:local_search_pass}.
-In the beginning of the section, we claimed that this result shows that the difference $f(S_n) - f(S_0)$ is large whenever $S_0$ is not close to being a local optimum.
-Formally, the closeness of $S_0$ to being a local optimum is represented by the expression $f(B \mid S_0) - f(S_0 \mid \varnothing)$ that appears in \cref{prop:single_pass}.
-One can observe that the output of the standard local search algorithm for {\MSMM} (presented in~\cite{nemhauser1978analysis}) is guaranteed to make this expression non-positive, which is the reason we think of solutions that make this expression small as close to being local optima (although, it is quite possible that there exist swaps of the standard local search algorithm that can improve such solutions significantly). \begin{proposition} \cref{alg:local_search_pass} is a semi-streaming algorithm, and it outputs a base $S_n$ of $M$ that obeys $(c - 1) \cdot f(S_n \mid \varnothing) + \tfrac{3c - 2}{c - 1}[f(S_n) - f(S_0)] \geq f(B \mid S_0 \setminus B) - f(S_0 \mid \varnothing)$. \end{proposition} \begin{proof} The first part of the proposition holds because implementing \cref{alg:local_search_pass} requires us to maintain only two bases of the matroid $M$, the input base $S_0$ and the current solution of the algorithm.
+In the beginning of the section, we claimed that this result shows that the difference $f(S_n) - f(S_0)$ is large whenever $S_0$ is not an approximate local maximum.
+To see why this is the case, note that the rightmost side in the next proposition is guaranteed to be large (for some base $B$) when $S_0$ is not an approximate local maximum. \begin{proposition} \cref{alg:local_search_pass} is a semi-streaming algorithm, and it outputs a base $S_n$ of $M$ that obeys $(c - 1) \cdot f(S_n \mid \varnothing) + \tfrac{3c - 2}{c - 1}[f(S_n) - f(S_0)] \geq f(B \mid S_0 \setminus B) - f(S_0 \mid \varnothing) \geq f(B \mid S_0) + \sum_{u \in B \cap S_0} f(u \mid S_0 - u) - f(S_0 \mid \varnothing)$. \end{proposition} \begin{proof} The first part of the proposition holds because implementing \cref{alg:local_search_pass} requires us to maintain only two bases of the matroid $M$, the input base $S_0$ and the current solution of the algorithm.
 The rest of this proof is devoted to proving the second part of the proposition.

 Observe that whenever \cref{alg:local_search_pass} changes its solution while processing element $u_i$, the value of this solution changes by

 where the second inequality holds by the submodularity of $f$ and the last inequality follows from the monotonicity of $f$.
 This implies that $f(S_i)$ is a non-decreasing function of $i$, and therefore,